 What tools exist for writing and enforcing behavioral specs?

 AgentSpec (ICSE 2026) introduced a DSL expressing constraints as trigger-predicate-enforcement triples, enforced at runtime — the closest published standard for executable behavioral specifications.[1]
 For evaluation, frameworks like Braintrust, Phoenix (Arize), and LangSmith support programmatic test case execution against defined criteria.
+For MCP-connected agents, gateways like those from Cerbos or open-source OPA/Rego policy engines provide sub-millisecond enforcement at the tool invocation layer.[7]
 CLAUDE.md and AGENTS.md files provide organizational context but remain advisory.
 The current gap: tooling that connects the written spec to both the enforcement layer and the eval pipeline in a single workflow.
 Most teams are still wiring this by hand.

 How often should the behavioral spec be reviewed?

-Platform leaders who have shipped agents without behavioral specs are in the majority position — most production agent deployments run on intentions nobody wrote down.
-That is not an indictment.
-It is a description of where the tooling and the discipline currently sit relative to each other.
+Platform leaders who've shipped agents without behavioral specs are in the majority position — most production agent deployments run on intentions nobody wrote down.
+That's not an indictment.
+It's a description of where the tooling and discipline currently sit relative to each other.

-The model already knows how to reason toward a goal.
-The spec tells it which goals are out of bounds, what the boundary is, and what to do when it reaches the edge.
+The Replit agent didn't fail because the model was bad.
+It failed because nobody had specified that DROP TABLE on a production database was an invariant — and wired in the enforcement to match.
+The model was reasoning toward a goal.
+The spec's job is to name which goals are out of bounds, where the boundary is, and what happens when the agent reaches the edge.
 Write that down.
 Wire it in.
 The agents your team ships next quarter will have something last quarter's didn't: a contract.